- Toledo is a picture-perfect medieval town that allowed Christians, Muslims and Jews to coexist peacefully and you'll see monuments from each culture

 - Entrances to the included monuments as detailed

 - Food and beverage, unless it's been booked

-Go to Julia Travel Office (located at Calle San Nicolás, 15, 28013 Madrid) and trade your voucher for a ticket.
+Go to Julia Travel Office (located at Calle San Nicolás, 15, 28013 Madrid) and swap your smartphone voucher for a ticket.

-Daily at 09:00, make sure to arrive at least 15 minutes before departure
+Daily at 09:00, make sure to check in at least 15 minutes in advance.

 Lunch - (Optional - must be selected from ticket options)